New state legislation to affect Tennessee schools

 HB2783/SB2702 — “Authorizes, from July 1, 2022, to July 1, 2025, retirees who have been retired for at least 60 days from TCRS or from a superseded system administered by the state, or from a local retirement fund, to accept re-employment as a [K-12] teacher, substitute teacher, or school bus driver without loss or suspension of retirement benefits if certain conditions are met.”

-All legislation summaries are taken from the Tennessee General Assembly's website www.capitol.tn.gov.
+• All summaries are taken from the Tennessee General Assembly’s website www.capitol.tn.gov.